darccyy/trustworthytimes/news/lettucecrashes.md

-# Lettuce Suspected in Deadly Crashes
+# LETTUCE Suspected in Deadly Crashes

 ## This Leaf Vegetable is Very Sus